uoguelph-mlrg/MassID45/README.md

 Code to run the watershed algorithm and crop the bulk images into annotator patches is contained in the `arth-imrec` submodule.

 ## Downloading bulk imagery data
 The bulk images can be downloaded from Google Drive by running `image_preprocessing/download_data.py`.
+Scripts for downloading the ENA sequence data can be found in the `image_preprocessing/ENA_sequence_scripts` folder.

 ## Pre-processing bulk images for machine learning
 The `image_preprocessing` folder contains utility scripts to: